rocky-linux/documentation/docs/desktop/gnome/decoder.md

 1. Scan with your mobile device
 <!--- ———add a screenshot here --->

-> {!NOTE]
+!!! note
-> To scan a QR code straight from your computer, ensure that you grant the app access to your computer's camera.
+ To scan a QR code straight from your computer, ensure that you grant the app access to your computer's camera.

 ## Conclusion